sqjin/CellChat/README.md

 If you have any questions, comments or suggestions, please contact cellchat.package@gmail.com.

 ## Preprint
-Check out [our preprint on bioRxiv](https://www.biorxiv.org/content/10.1101/2020.07.21.214387v1) for the detailed methods and applications.

 Suoqin Jin, Christian F. Guerrero-Juarez, Lihua Zhang, Ivan Chang, Peggy Myung, Maksim V. Plikus, Qing Nie.
 Inference and analysis of cell-cell communication using CellChat. bioRxiv 2020.07.21.214387; doi: https://doi.org/10.1101/2020.07.21.214387